Guides/Keyboards·beginner·8 min read

 Doubleshot

 The cheapest method.
-Legends are printed or etched onto the surface and will wear off — sometimes within months on heavy-use keys.
-Found on bargain keyboards and replacement caps.
+The letter is printed or burned onto the surface and can rub off, sometimes within months.
+Found on bargain keyboards.

 OEM